awsdocs/amazon-rds-user-guide/doc_source/USER_MySQL.Replication.ReadReplicas.md

 ## Read Replica Updates with MySQL<a name="USER_MySQL.Replication.ReadReplicas.Updates"></a>

-Read Replicas are designed to support read queries, but you might need occasional updates\.
+Read replicas are designed to support read queries, but you might need occasional updates\.
 For example, you might need to add an index to optimize the specific types of queries accessing the replica\.
 You can enable updates by setting the `read_only` parameter to `0` in the DB parameter group for the Read Replica\.
 Be careful when disabling read\-only on a Read Replica because it can cause problems if the Read Replica becomes incompatible with the source DB instance\.
 Change the value of the `read_only` parameter back to `1` as soon as possible\.

 ## Multi\-AZ Read Replica Deployments with MySQL<a name="USER_MySQL.Replication.ReadReplicas.MultiAZ"></a>